Host Agency Information

 Host Agency Requirements

-- The organization must have the ability to provide meaningful work assignments, learning opportunities, time for training and supervision within the 10 week time frame (starting no later than May 29, 2018 and ending no later than August 3, 2018).
+- The host agency must have the ability to provide meaningful work assignments, learning opportunities, time for training and supervision within the 10 week time frame (starting around May 29, 2018).
 Work dates can be flexible but have to be agreed upon by all parties no later than May 29, 2018

 - An intern supervisor.
 Identify a staff member who is committed to and capable of mentoring people and who has time to supervise the intern.
 This person will act as the primary contact for the intern as well as Forest Foundation

 - Provide an overview of the job, expectations, projects/tasks, qualifications and skills needed